torvalds/linux/Documentation/arch/arm/netwinder.rst

 ================================

-The NetWinder is a small low-power computer, primarily designed to run Linux.
+The NetWinder is a small low-power computer, primarily designed to run GNU/Linux.
 It is based around the StrongARM RISC processor, DC21285 PCI bridge, with PC-type hardware glued around it.

 Port usage